Eugene Amano

-Eugene Philip Amano (born March 1, 1982) is a former American football offensive lineman.
-Playing for the Tennessee Titans from 2004 to 2013 as both a center and guard, he replaced eight-time All-Pro selection Kevin Mawae as starting center in 2010.
-Amano is one of three NFL players to be born in the Philippines, along with Tim Tebow and Fred Jones.
+Eugene Philip Amano (born March 1, 1982) is a Filipino-American former professional football offensive lineman who played nine seasons for the Tennessee Titans of the National Football League (NFL) from 2004 to 2013.
+He played both as a center and guard.
+In 2010, he replaced eight-time All-Pro selection Kevin Mawae as the starting center.
+Amano is believed to be the only full-blooded Filipino to play in the NFL and is one of the few NFL players born in the Philippines, alongside Sanjay Beach and Tim Tebow.

+Early life

+Amano was born on March 1, 1982, in Manila, Philippines, while his father, who served in the U.S. Navy, was stationed there.
+Amano's family moved back to the United States when he was just two months old and settled in National City, California.

 High school career

-He attended Rancho Bernardo High School in San Diego, California, where he was an all-conference performer as an offensive and defensive lineman during his senior season and also lettered in basketball and track.
+Amano attended Rancho Bernardo High School in San Diego, California, where he was an all-conference performer as an offensive and defensive lineman during his senior season and also lettered in basketball and track.

 Late into his senior year, Amano had no scholarship offers and planned to walk-on to either the University of New Mexico or San Diego State University.
-But when SE Missouri State called one of his high school coaches about players on his team, he sold the recruiters on Amano.
+But when Southeast Missouri State called one of his high school coaches about players on his team, he sold the recruiters on Amano.
 The recruiters acquired a tape of Amano and immediately offered him a scholarship.

 College career

 He attended Southeast Missouri State University.
 As a senior, he won the Division I-AA Dave Rimington Trophy, given annually to top center in college football at each level of competition.
-Amano was also named first-team All-American by the American Football Coaches Association, The NFL Draft Report and Football Gazette.
+Amano was also named first-team All-American by the American Football Coaches Association (AFCA), Football Gazette, and The NFL Draft Report.

 Professional career

-2004 NFL Draft

-Projected to go undrafted by Sports Illustrated, who labeled him as "a solid practice-squad prospect," Amano was ranked as the No. 20 center available in the 2004 NFL Draft.
+Projected to go undrafted by Sports Illustrated, who labeled him as "a solid practice-squad prospect," Amano was ranked as the No. 20 center available in the 2004 NFL draft.
 He was eventually selected in the seventh round, 239th overall, by the Titans.
 He was the seventh of nine centers selected in this draft, and also the first offensive lineman selected from Southeast Missouri State since Dan Peiffer in 1973.

-Tennessee Titans

 For his first four NFL seasons, Amano served primarily as a reserve at both center and guard.
 In 2008, he replaced left guard Jacob Bell in the starting lineup, and went on to start 31 games at that position.
 In 2009, Amano was a member of an offensive line that blocked for the NFL's second-best rushing attack (162.0 yards per game) allowed just 16 sacks, the second fewest in the NFL.

 On February 17, 2010, he signed a five-year, $26.25 million contract with $10.5 million guaranteed.
 Amano was moved to center to replace a retiring Kevin Mawae.

 Amano was released by the Titans in 2013 after missing the entire 2012 season due to a torn triceps injury.